Andr3xDev/ioc-framework/README.md

 <div align="center">
-<h1 align="center">Mini-Framework</h1>
+<h1 align="center">Framework-IOC</h1>
 <p align="center">
-A minimalist, custom-built framework for rapid web service development.
+A minimalist, custom-built framework for rapid and observable web service development.
 </p>
 </div>

 </br>

 ## About

-This project is a custom, lightweight full-stack framework designed for building modern web applications.
-It leverages a modular architecture to provide a cohesive environment for both RESTful API development and static asset serving.
+This project is a custom, lightweight full-stack framework designed for building modern, high-performance web applications.
+It leverages a modular architecture to provide a cohesive environment for both RESTful API development and static asset serving, with a strong emphasis on **diagnostics and observability**.

+---

-Key features include:
+## Key Features

-- Declarative API Routing: Define REST endpoints using a clean, declarative syntax, mapping HTTP verbs to business logic handlers.
+-   **Annotation-Based Routing (Spring-Style)**: Define REST endpoints with intuitive annotations directly on your controller classes, heavily inspired by **Spring Boot**.
+Use decorators like `@Controller` to designate routing classes and `@GetMapping`, `@PostMapping`, etc., to bind HTTP methods directly to your business logic handlers.
+This provides a clean, declarative, and familiar development experience.
-- Integrated Static File Server: Efficiently serve static assets such as HTML, CSS, JavaScript, and images with configurable root directories.
+-   **Integrated Static File Server**: Efficiently serve static assets such as HTML, CSS, JavaScript, and images with configurable root directories.
-- Request & Response Middleware: A pipeline-based system for intercepting and modifying requests and responses, enabling functionalities like authentication, logging, and data validation.
+-   **Request & Response Middleware**: A pipeline-based system for intercepting requests and responses, enabling functionalities like authentication, logging, and data validation.
-- Dependency Injection: Manages service dependencies, promoting a decoupled and testable codebase.
+-   **Dependency Injection**: Manages service dependencies, promoting a decoupled and testable codebase.
+-   **Integrated Observability with Custom Tagging**: Automatically instruments key operations and allows developers to add **custom tags** to metrics, logs, and traces.
+This enables granular filtering and analysis of application performance based on business-specific contexts (e.g., `tenant_id`, `user_tier`).
+-   **Component & Request Tracing**: Incorporates built-in **element trackers** that provide end-to-end visibility into the request lifecycle.
+It allows tracing a request's path through different services and components, identifying performance bottlenecks and error sources with precision.

 Built with a focus on simplicity and performance, this framework aims to streamline the development of robust, maintainable, and scalable web services.
 It's an ideal foundation for rapid prototyping and production-ready microservices.